moby/moby/docs/sources/use/workingwithrepository.rst

 `Trusted Builds page <https://index.docker.io/builds/>`_ on the Docker index, and it will show you the status of your builds, and the build history.

-Once you've created a Trusted Build you can deactive or delete it.
+Once you've created a Trusted Build you can deactivate or delete it.
 You cannot however push to a Trusted Build with the ``docker push`` command.
 You can only manage it by committing code to your GitHub repository.